mickfuzz/phd4/_posts/thesis_chapters/2022-9-5-Results-Missions.md

 There is a sense here that the child may be picking activities to fit their strong suit of designing in other gui based environments.
 Leaving the father to piece things togethers.
 This is explored in the next section.

-### GDPs and division of Labour

-The implementation of some GDP involved the use of different tools and activites.
-For example, the design of a graphical element suited some learners and they depended on teh support of others to emplement those changes in code.

-While the above interaction between Fi and Ma points to the parent doing the heavy lifting for code implementation, this was not always the case.
-Mi and Ne had a reverse relationship where the child would reluctantly implement the graphical changes in code but would pointedly not explain them seemingly taking pride in knowing something that her mother didn't.

-ADD TRANSCRIPT EXAMPLE FROM  - 49:52.2 - 53:38.0 - 2019-03-18-michelle

 ### GDP and sustaining engagement

 The process of adding in a new GDP to the game was often a sustaining activity.

+When GDP was completed and participant or pair move to a new phase there is evidence of a reenergising effect. e.g Example of adding a new level in 2019-03-18-th_sh -

+In the process of doing that, the pair return to a paper stage, and the process of turning that into reality on the screen and sharing with others is transformative in terms of energy level and interaction during the course of the session.

-#### GDPs and personal expression
+#### GDPs and personal expression (cultural)

 Especially if part of the design allowed the expression of identity or a designed element - for example graphics, audio or a written entry.

+Graphics --> cultural linking with home

+Example of dog background graphics in 2019-03-18-th_sh - The incorporation of the graphic was relatively quick and easy change to make the game but had a significant factor in the affect towards the game erikssonUsingGameplayDesign2019;
+- cultivativing a sense of ownsership
+- playing around the graphic - covering it over and revealing it
+- participant self-expression and a conversational prompt to other during sharing of the game

 This is supported by other research on digital making and motivation.
 CITATION HERE? - or in cultural discussion?

+Discussion on how cultural becomes an interpersonal aid through mediation?
+It allows young person to talk about dogs and their love of dogs.
+Even at one point that they used to have two and one died.

 #### GDPs propagation through peer activity